Mapxus/SDKDoc/map/web/1-getting-started.md

 * Here you can see a Mapxus map example displaying a map by POI at K11 shopping mall, Hong Kong.

-* The POI ID can be obtained by the [search POI](https://service.mapxus.com/dpw/digitalMap?version=3.2.3&hasSubFolder=true&text=Search%20by%20POI%20ID) function.
+* The POI ID can be obtained by [search building](https://mapxus.github.io/docs/#/map/web/5-building-search?id=global-search)

 <script async src="//jsfiddle.net/Mapxus/5gpv96ez/embed/result,js,css,html/"></script>